 The UKESF is working in partnership with the University of Southampton on a collaborative project featuring the ‘Music Mixer’ circuit board, a hands-on activity that teaches core Electronics concepts for A-level Physics students.

-Following the success of the pilot, the project has been significantly up-scaled for 2018 with generous support from the ERA Foundation and 15 companies in the Electronics sector.
+Following the success of the pilot, the project was significantly up-scaled for 2018 with generous support from the ERA Foundation and 15 companies in the Electronics sector.
 Working with the companies and the Institute of Physics, the focus has been to provide local secondary schools with classroom resources and train their Physics teachers in Electronics.
-Overall, 75 schools are being supported this year.
+Overall, 75 schools were supported.

-Companies can make a real difference and help promote Electronics at schools by getting involved with this project: click here to find out how.
+Companies can make a real difference and help promote Electronics at schools by getting involved with this project in 2019: click here to find out how.

 The teaching tool is centred around the ‘Music Mixer’ circuit, which combines two audio signals, for example music from mobile phones, and encourages students to control the volume by experimenting with different electronic components, thus learning about electronic sensors (e.g. LDRs) and resistor dividers.
 The design exposes all components and demystifies the electronics for the students.
 The board also has dedicated sections for determining Planck’s constant by measuring and plotting the voltage and current through four differently coloured LEDs, in addition to experimenting with capacitor discharge.